edolganov/demos/README.md

 server.runAsync();
 ```

-SocketWriterHander process every socket connection and release it for disconnecting:
+**SocketWriterHander** processes a connection and releases it for disconnecting:
 ```java
 public static class HttpEchoHandler extends SocketWriterHander {